YimingCao-Eric/Classy-Clash/README.md

 ## Usage

-Once the game is built and executed, the program will open a window and load the tile map designed with Tiled.
+Once the game is built and executed, the program will open a window and load the map designed with Tiled.
 The player can navigate (movement depends on the implementation) and interact with the scene.

-You can modify or replace the .tmx map file (or tileset) to test different maps or extend the world.
+You can modify your own map and replace the *.\nature_tileset\OpenWorldMap24x24.png* map file to test different maps or extend the world.

 ---